 We are timely in our response to media queries.
 We can assist with background on our role and, in some circumstances, can clarify or assist with information we release publicly.

-However, we generally don’t confirm or deny the existence or any aspect of a complaint or investigation because:
+However, we generally don’t confirm or deny the existence or any aspect of a complaint or an investigation because:

 - public confirmation may prejudice our ability to successfully conduct an investigation.
 For example, individuals may destroy evidence or be influenced by others

 - a complaint may be used for political or other reasons and we don’t encourage this practice

 - the privacy and reputation of individuals subject to a complaint must be respected, or